devbmv/ArduinoLab/README.md

 3. Click on create app
 4. Go to "Settings"
 5. Under Config Vars, add your sensitive data (creds.json for example)
-6. For this project, I set buildpacks to <Python> and <NodeJS> in that order.
+6. For this project, I set buildpacks to <Python> in that order.
 7. Go to "Deploy" and at "Deployment method", click on "Connect to Github"
 8. Enter your repository name and click on it when it shows below
 9. Choose the branch you want to buid your app from